 If you're planning on making a side trip to Tijuana, Mexico, 25 miles south of downtown San Diego, be sure to bring your passport.
 If you don't have a passport, it's too late to get one for this trip, so if you're going to San Diego, do not attempt to cross the Border.
 Also, the crossing cannot be done by public transportation: You'll need a car.
 The exchange rate heavily favors America: $1.00 currently = 18.53 pesos, while 1 peso is a shade over a nickel.

 Getting There.
 It's 2,803 miles from Times Square in New York to downtown San Diego, including Petco Park.
 In other words, if you're going, you're flying.
 After all, even if you get someone to go with you, and you take turns, one drives while the other one sleeps, and you pack 2 days' worth of food, and you use the side of the Interstate as a toilet, and you don't get pulled over for speeding, you'll still need over 2 full days.
 Each way.

 But, if you really, really want to, well, in order to get there in time for this series, you're too late to see the whole thing.
 So, for future reference...
-You’ll need to get on the New Jersey Turnpike.
+You'll need to get on the New Jersey Turnpike.
 Take it to Exit 14, to Interstate 78.
 Follow I-78 west all the way through New Jersey, to Phillipsburg, and across the Delaware River into Easton, Pennsylvania.
 Continue west on I-78 until reaching Harrisburg.
 There, you will merge onto I-81.
 Take Exit 52 to U.S. Route 11, which will soon take you onto I-76.
-This is the Pennsylvania Turnpike, the nation’s first superhighway, opening in 1940.
+This is the Pennsylvania Turnpike, the nation's 1st superhighway, opening in 1940.

 The Turnpike will eventually be a joint run between I-76 and Interstate 70.
 Once that happens, you'll stay on I-70, all the way past Pittsburgh, across the little northern panhandle of West Virginia, and then across Ohio, Indiana and Illinois, into Missouri.